 No. The event insurance policy does not allow dogs.
 We love dogs, but there are those who may not be comfortable around them and there are also dogs that are uncomfortable around hundreds of other people.
 We have no doubt that your dog is well behaved, but we simply have no way to be sure about all the other dogs and thus we have a “no dogs on course” policy.

 No. This is an all trail course.
 Unauthorized bicycles, motorized vehicles, wheelchairs and strollers not permitted on the race course due to safety concerns.

 Yes.
-The race is looking for volunteers to help out and create an awesome race experience.
-There are several positions available and volunteers get special perks such as a volunteer luncheon where we provide volunteer training for the race, volunteer swag, and even earn free credit to a future race, see the Volunteer page for additional details.
+The race is looking for volunteers to join the SPACE CREW to help out and create a spectacular race experience.
+There are several positions available and volunteers get special perks such as a volunteer luncheon where we provide training for the race, volunteer swag, and earn FREE credit to a future race or any of our California races in the next year.
+See the Volunteer page for additional details.

 October usually starts to cool down from the summer heat, while still warm it is not unbearable.
 The average high temperature is 78º with the average low at 54º.
 Plan for awesome morning start with warming temperatures throughout the race.
 We recommend to check the weather forecast a week before the race so you can dress appropriately.